 Let's argue about it!

 Definition: a uniface plugin could be a full application (launcher, monitor, configurator, ...) or a part of an application (module, library, ...) that can be used together or integrated within a Uniface application.
-The word "plugin" is used to identify a software that can easily be used in any Uniface installation and configuration.
+Each plugin is dedicated to a single business or technical object.
+Base for each plugin should be a microservice architecture, extended with a re-susable presentation layer.
+The word "plugin" is used to identify a software that can easily be re-used in any Uniface installation and configuration.

 Perimeter (DRAFT) for a "whatever" plugin:- SelfContainedUARname: UP_XXXX_whatever_VVV where: - XXXX is a unique identifier of plugin provider - whatever is the concept implemented in the plugin - VVV is the plugin version each plugin provider is responsible to maintain plugin info updated- Mission: [short description (max 250 char) defining the plugin interface perimeter]- PluginVersion: x.y[.z]- UnifaceVersionsSupported: Ux.Uy[, Ux1.Uy1][, Ux2.Uy2]- ComponentsNames: XXXX_*- GlobalObjects: Each plugin component is connected to its library named XXXX_* Objects being part of SYSTEM_LIBRARY should have their names starting with XXXX_* $variation and $language MUST be saved and restored from ALL plugin interactions Objects being part of USYS variation should have their names starting with XXXX_*- Security: None | ???TBD???- DBMS: None | XXXX_APPMODEL- UserInterface: None | Char | C/S | Web- LanguagesSupported: "USA" MUST be supported!
 Further list of international codes from ISO-639-3- ServicesPerimeter: None | Uniface | LAN | Internet- PrintingPerimeter: None | Uniface | OtherToBeSpecified- DataExchangePerimeter: InLine | LocalFolder | MailBox | OtherToBeSpecified- OperationsList: simpleListOfOperationsAvailableWithoutParams but a short description- PresentationComponents: simpleListOfPresentationComponents with attribute: Contained | Indipendent and a short description- OtherPluginPreRequisites: None | ListOfOtherPlugin(s)ThatMUSTbeAvailable- PluginOptionals: None | ListOfOtherOptionalPlugins- OtherTechPreRequisites: None | ListOfOtherTechPreRequisites- DeliveryMode: OpenSources | UARonly | withSourcesIfRequested- TechDocumentation: None | Samples | Included- Contact: eMailAddress